digime/digime-sdk-nodejs/documents/manage-accounts/delete-account.md

 Account IDs can be used from the list of all user accounts that can be fetched using [readAccounts](read-accounts.md).

-Click [here](../interfaces/Types.DeleteAccountResponse.html) to check response that will be returned from deleteAccount call.
+Click {@link Types.DeleteAccountResponse | here} to check response that will be returned from deleteAccount call.